 I am here at Walt Disney World preparing to attend a blog conference.
 Yes, even the most magical place on earth caters to bloggers.
-But, you probably already knew that if you have read here for a while since I was invited to Walt Disney World nearly two years ago to learn more about the magic (as one of the #magicalmoms).
+But, you probably already knew that if you have read here for a while since I was invited to Walt Disney World a few years ago to learn more about the magic (as one of the #magicalmoms).

-Our family is going on a Disney vacation next month.
-We’re going on our second Disney Cruise.
-On the newest ship, at that: the Disney Dream.
+Our family is going on a Disney vacation soon.
+We're going on our second Disney Cruise.
+On the newest ships, at that: the Disney Dream.
 We are unbelievably excited because of the vacation in itself.
 But, the first cruise we went on was amazing and we are all looking forward to enjoying our family vacation together on the Dream and spending a few days at the park afterwards.

 As I started pricing out the 3 days at the resort and ticket prices, I realized that this was another mini vacation to pay for (we did the land/sea package before)!
 I wanted to offer a few tips to you if you are looking to try to do Disney on a dime since I've told a few people about our upcoming trip and they wanted some tips.
 So, here are a few ways to save a big magical dime at Walt Disney World.